Eizz0/M1/operatingSystem/notes/1 notes .md

    + a blocking system call blocks all threads(within the same process)

+1. N:M threading : hybrid threading
+   N user threads per M kernel threads
+   + same problem as user threads
+   + hard to keep the number of kernel
+   +  threads the same as available CPUs

+1. Details
+   + one thread of a program call fork(): only the calling thread is replicated in the child process
+   + one thread of a program call exec(): the program replaces the entire process including all threads
+   + cancellation : 1 before it has completed 2 asynchronous cancellation 3 deferred cancellation
+   + only a single thread receives a given signal instance within a process
+   + **all threads share the data of the enclosing process** qnd maybe each thread need to have its own copy of certain data.
 # Lecture 5 Virtual Memory

 ## 1 Issues in sharing physical memory